milcent/benford_py/README.md

 `git clone https://github.com/milcent/benford_py`
 For a quick start, please go to the [Demo notebook](https://github.com/milcent/benford_py/blob/master/Demo.ipynb), in which I show examples on how to run the tests with the SPY (S&P 500 ETF) daily returns.

 It has been a long time since I last tested it in Python 2.
-The death clock is ticking, so officially it is for Python 3 now.
+The death clock has stopped ticking, so officially it is for Python 3 now.
 It should work on Linux, Windows and Mac, but please file a bug report if you run into some trouble.

 Also, if you have some nice data set that we can run these tests on, let'us try it.